Runite99/avel_tech_mentorship/project_1_latitude_longitude_calc/README.txt

 	Office to the User Location.
-Next, the program would use the distance into a classifier to determine whether the user would receive an invite or not based upon they are within 100km of the SF Office.
+Next, the program would use the distance into a classifier to determine whether the user would receive an invite or not based upon they are within 100km of the SF Office (37.789107, -122.40017).

 	Relevant function(s):

 		get_coordinates(user):
 		get_distance(user):

+	Dev Notes:

+		get_coordinates(users):

+		This function would be used to retrieve the coordinates given a user_id from the "Customer List.txt" file, and be nested within the get_distance function to retrieve the distance.

+		get_distance(user):

+		Using the distance calculation. this function would return the distance of the user.
+Use the get_coordinates(user) function to determine the distance within this function.

 Data Format: